It was a dramatic election night in Jersey on 22 June 2022, with a seismic rejection of the previous government.

 2. The electorate disproportionately chose female candidates.
 Women made up 35% of candidates, but 43% of elected representatives.

 3. Kristina Moore topped the polls in her district, achieving the most votes of any candidate island-wide.
-This week, she has been elected Chief Minister.
+She was elected Chief Minister by her peers.

 A more diverse States

 4. Jersey elected its first ever person of colour – Beatriz Porée of Reform Jersey who is of Angolan/Portuguese heritage.
 And the first person from Romania – Raluca Kovacs (Reform).
 [Bailiwick Express report].
 Beatriz and Raluca join re-elected States members, Inna Gardiner (Independent), who is British-Israeli, and Carina Alves’ (Reform Jersey) who is of Portuguese descent.
 Both Inna and Carina got the most votes in their districts.
 The States of Jersey ran a campaign prior to the election to encourage people from diverse backgrounds to stand.

 5. The new States Assembly also has two Deputies under 30 – Alex Curtis (27) and Max Andrews (29).

 6. Chief Minister, John Le Fondre, who led Jersey through the pandemic, came sixth in his district and was the first Chief Minister ever to lose his seat.
 (By contrast, Guernsey’s equivalent, Deputy Gavin St Pier, topped the polls in the October 2020).

 7. Four of the 12 member Council of Ministers lost their seats – John Le Fondre, Gregory Guida, Russell Labey and Judy Martin.
 Four CoM members announced their retirement prior to the election.
 Only four will continue into the next States term – Carolyn Labey (topped the poll in her district), Ian Gorst, Lyndon Farnham and Kevin Lewis.